ananthakrishna7/netflix-sim/README.md

 Netflix has its own private CDN, so it has been able to optimize and simplify the software that runs on the CDN.
 All the compute intensive tasks run on the Amazon cloud, and the CDN handles only streaming.
 Hosts on the Amazon cloud are similar machines, hence there may be a need for leader election.

 # Our Implementation

-Since it would not be practical to simulate Netflix on a large scale, we plan to make all hosts the same, and run a leader election algorithm to elect a leader that coordinates our mini-CDN.
+Since it would not be practical to simulate Netflix on a large scale, we plan to treat all hosts homogeneously, and run a leader election algorithm to elect a leader that coordinates our mini-CDN, and handles administrative tasks.

+We plan to implement this project in Go for the following reasons:
+1. Support for concurrency
+2. Support for HTTP servers
+3. Support for MPEG-DASH protocol (open source library on GitHub)

+We will implement the core features of the Netflix CDN:
+1. Leader selection - Admin server selected through Ring algorithm leader election (Other servers must redirect requests here).
+We select the Ring algorithm because we do not want the Admin server to change if a failed process with higher rank comes back online.
+We want to minimize leader switching.
+2. Global Snapshot Algorithm - We will implement the Chandy-Lamport Algorithm, because TCP guarantees reliable, in-order, error-checked delivery (TCP is the underlying Transport Layer Protocol for HTTP) and hence the network channel is a FIFO channel.
+3. File processing and distribution - Video is uploaded to Admin server, and Admin server converts it into different formats and quality.
+These are distributed throughout the CDN.

 # Sources
 1. Netflix Open Connect Briefing Paper, 2021